What Are The Advantages of Seasonality?

 Between parties and family gatherings, people want to look their best for holiday-themed occasions.
 Also, the cold weather isn’t exactly the most comfortable environment.
 This makes the relaxation of a massage or facial much more appealing.
 People visit beauty salons and spas during the holidays to essentially neutralize the cold weather effects on their health.

 Car dealerships are known to offer significant discounts during “end of the year” sales events.
 Manufacturers tend to increase production at this time, partially because cars will always make for great gifts.
-Dealers are also trying to get unsold inventory off their lots so they can carry less of it into their books for the new year.
+Dealers are also trying to get unsold inventory off their lots to carry less of it into their books for the new year.
 Some will even go as far as losing money on a deal solely to meet their end of the year sales goals.

 How Can Small Businesses Prepare For The Holiday Season & Seasonality In General?

 The key to a successful holiday season is preparation.
 And since there’s always more you can do to increase the likelihood of success, it’s never too early to begin this process.
 According to Entrepreneur, 51% of retail businesses start planning for the holiday season during the summer.
 Well, what exactly are these businesses doing at this time?
 Are they taking action or just brainstorming new ideas?